Nodeclipse/nodeclipse-blog/README.md

   Please report if you are unable to install.</font> We look carefully.
 1318 installs only through Marketplace client in May, TOP40 with position 38.
 2013-06-27 [Nodeclipse NTS 0.4.10 was released](http://www.nodeclipse.org/nts/).
+June results:
+- Nodeclipse 304 clickthroughs, 1763 installs with 32 rank on Marketplace 1% of all Marketplace installs,
+- Enide 3496 clickthroughs.
+It is hard to say number of installs because some users maybe don't want to install this ways, while others can use the file to install on all machines in their company.
+- Nodeclipse got 16 clickthroughs and ignorable istalls.
+While once again own Eclipse distribution is not what user wanted (at least as it seems after several days), this time it goes with all popular Enide plugins set.
+And because Enide has run into bug in new Eclipse Kepler.
+So for those wanting to save time installing all plugins on Kepler, ready to use NTS is good option.
+Downloadin one big file SourceForge may be quicker that installing 13 plugins from different updates sites.

 Check also [blog itself](https://github.com/Nodeclipse/nodeclipse-blog/blob/master/Blog.md) and Eclipse Node IDE [Hints](https://github.com/Nodeclipse/eclipse-node-ide/blob/master/Hints.md)